Course detail

 Aims

-The course objective is to make students familiar with the principles of the theory of stochastic processes and models used for the analysis of time series as well as with estimation algorithms of their parameters.
-At seminars, students apply theoretical procedures on simulated or real data using suitable software.
+The course objective is to familiarize students with the principles of the theory of stochastic processes and models used for the analysis of time series and with estimation algorithms of their parameters.
+Students apply theoretical procedures on simulated or real data at seminars using suitable software.
 The semester is concluded with a project of analysis and prediction of a real stochastic process.

-The course provides students with basic knowledge of modeling stochastic processes (Markov chain, decomposition, ARMA) and ways to estimate their assorted characteristics in order to describe the mechanism of the process behavior on the basis of its sample path.
+The course provides students with basic knowledge of modeling stochastic processes (decomposition, ARMA, Markov chain) and ways to estimate their assorted characteristics to describe the mechanism of the process behavior based on its sample path.
 Students learn basic methods used for real data evaluation.

 Study aids